1. What are the academic requirements for the application?

 19. Almost everyone speaks English.
 So, will I really need to struggle in a foreign language?

 Everyone does not speak English in the hospitals where you are going.
 You may find a few people who do, but very few.
-In Tanzania, more English is spoken, but your success depends on your mastery of introductory Swahili.
+In Africa, more English is spoken, but your success depends on your mastery of introductory Swahili or Kinyarwanda and French.
 You are genuinely expected to learn a substantial amount of the foreign language and use it.
 Some people find it quite advantageous to start studying as soon as they are accepted into the program.
 Often your level of enjoyment of the summer and your acceptance at the hospital will depend on your mastery of the foreign language.

 20. I know that it is poor in the developing world, but my living conditions will be pretty close to what I am used to, right?